basilhskk/PythonAndDragons/README.md

-# Python and Dragons Pyinstaller evasion tool
+# Pythons and Dragons Pyinstaller evasion tool

 ## Project Description
 This project is the PoC of On Pythons and Dragons: Developing Stealth andEvasive Malware paper.